 - Homeowners insurance

-- Home inspection report, if you did one
+- Home inspection report, if you had one

 12. Consider hiring a real estate attorney